aasthachoubey/To-Do-List-Web-App/README.md

 ## 🚀 Live Demo

-You can run the project by opening the `demo.html` file in your browser.
+You can run the project by opening the `index.html` file in your browser.
 (Optional: You can deploy this on GitHub Pages for live access.)

 ---

-## 📂 Project Structure